 1884: Here is a November 28, 1884 letter that mentions Elias Knupp in the context of obtaining a railroad right-of-way at the western end of the tunnel.

-1891: The following two items are from the 1895 book "Report of the State Commissioners of fisheries, for the years 1892-93-94", and show that Elias Knupp was involved with fish stocking projects.
+1891: The following two items are from the 1895 book "Report of the State Commissioners of fisheries, for the years 1892-93-94", and show that Elias Knupp was involved with fish stocking projects and had a Somerset County post office address.
+(It is not unusual that the post office served across a county line.)
 Kuhn is located at 40.091491, -79.217751, which is 4.1 miles north of Bakersville on modern roads, and which is about 594 yards south of the eastern mouth of the now abandoned Laurel Hill Tunnel.
 Elias Knupp is referred to as "Preacher" in his obituary, which is included below.

 1893: The following item is from the 1895 book "Report of the State Commissioners of fisheries, for the years 1892-93-94".

-1895: The following item is from the 1896 book "Report of the State Commissioners of fisheries, for the year 1895".
+1895: The following item is from the 1896 book "Report of the State Commissioners of fisheries, for the year 1895", and shows that Elias Knupp was then served by the Ligonier post office.
 Ligonier is 9.6 miles north of the western mouth of the abandoned Laurel Hill Tunnel.

 1896: The 1896 Annual Report of the Pennsylvania Fish Commission mentions "...Knupp's tunnel , on the abandoned line of the South Pennsylvania railroad..."
 Knupp's tunnel formed the basis for the now abandoned Laurel Hill Tunnel of the Pennsylvania turnpike.